FulcrumSage/fulcrumsage.github.io/index.md

 ## What We Do

-* Design your security and/or intelligence program
+* Design cybersecurity and intelligence programs
+* Develop and manage implementation of cybersecurity policies
 * Manage program implementation (fractional CISO)
 * Review and revise existing programs for effectiveness and ROI